Wisconsin candidate apologizes for tweet about racial slur

 MADISON, Wis.
 (AP) — A white candidate to be Wisconsin’s top education official deleted her Twitter account and apologized after posting a message that she had been called a racial slur for Black people when she was 16 because “my lips were bigger than most and that was the reference given to me.”

-Deborah Kerr posted the message at 5:40 p.m. on Tuesday, the same day as Wisconsin’s primary for state superintendent of schools.
-Kerr was the second-highest vote getter in the primary and advanced to the April general election.
+Deborah Kerr posted the message at 5:40 p.m. on Tuesday, the day of Wisconsin’s primary for state superintendent of schools.
+Kerr was the second-highest vote-getter in the primary and advanced to the April general election.

 Kerr responded: “I was 16 in high school and white — my lips were bigger than most and that was the reference given to me.”

-Payton’s original tweet was still publicly available Wednesday, but Kerr’s response along with her Twitter account was gone.
-Screenshots of her message were circulating widely.
+Kerr’s response along with her Twitter account were gone Wednesday, but screenshots of her message were circulating widely.

-“I do not shy away from conversations about race,” Kerr said.
-“In fact, I am very vocal about racism as it exists in its many forms and I intentionally point to it when I see it.
-I apologize for having posted something that was intended to be a part of the discussion of racism.”
+“I apologize for having posted something that was intended to be a part of the discussion of racism,” Kerr said in her statement.

-Kerr provided a copy of an open letter she issued in 2019 after players on the Brown Deer High School football team were called a racial slur by opponents.
-In the letter, Kerr called out racism and urged everyone to address it and take responsibility for the marginalization of Black people.
+Savion Castro, who is Black and a member of the Madison school board, responded to Kerr on Twitter saying her tweet made him “profoundly sad and angry.”

-“Anyone making any type of derogatory remarks and/or racial slurs to any human being is immoral,” she wrote then.
-“We all need to be part of the solution and willing to engage in further actions that eliminate these disparities.”
+“Perfect example of white educators profound failures to understand the isolation, alienation, and disenfranchisement our Black & Brown students experience in our education system – public & private,” he tweeted.

 Jill Underly, the superintendent of Pecatonica Area Schools, was the top vote-getter and will face Kerr on April 6.
 Her campaign spokesman had no immediate comment.